 If no LDAP configuration is displayed, click Create LDAP to create one.
 If an LDAP configuration record is already displayed, click to open the Actions menu for the existing LDAP configuration and select Edit.

 Enter the details of your LDAP server:

-Comma separated list of URIs of the LDAP server's domain controllers (DCs).
+Comma separated list of URIs of LDAP servers (Domain Controllers (DCs) in Active Directory).
 The order of listing defines the priority order.
-The DC with highest priority that has a good health status is used.
+The URI with highest priority that has a good health status is used.

 <address>can be either a DNS name or an IP address.

 The port of the remote LDAP server.
-Default value:
+Typical values:

 Authentication Method (required)